Elektryon-Dev/openmonero/README.md

 ## Example compilation on Ubuntu 16.04

-Below are example and basic instructions on how to setup up and run Open Monero on Ubuntu 16.04.
+Below are example and basic instructions on how to setup up and run SolaceWeb on Ubuntu 16.04.
 For other Linux operating systems, the instructions are analogical.